Skip Ribbon Commands

 The Cook County State’s Attorney’s Office filed a motion to dismiss the petition.
 On February 13, 2019, Cook County Circuit Court Judge Dennis Porter granted the motion.
 Porter ruled that Myles’s initial post-conviction petition was filed too late.
 As a result, Porter ruled, all subsequent petitions also were untimely.

 In September 2023, Myles filed a federal civil rights lawsuit against Guevara and other police officers seeking compensation for his wrongful conviction.
+In July 2024, he was granted a certificate of innocence, entitling him to seek compensation from the state of Illinois.

 – Maurice Possley